Learn the YINI Config Format

 7. Document Terminator (strict mode)

-The /END marker is optional in both lenient (default) and in strict mode.
+The /END marker is optional in lenient mode (the default) and required in strict mode.

 End a file explicitly with: